 To show weakness, admitting we can't do it all, is to admit we are needy and pathetic.
 The media pummels us with messages to be thin, fit, social, perfect, independent and not to depend on anyone else.

 We are told to pull our-selves up by the boot straps.
 Even when surrounded by friends we feel alone in our struggle, thinking that relationships come easy for everyone else.
 The end result of this fierce independence, if we are honest, loneliness and shame.
-22 Ways Couples Can Overcome Infidelity
+22 Ways Couples Can Survive Infidelity (From Marriage Experts)

 Human beings were created to live in packs or tribes.
 From the earliest stories of cavemen, primitive cultures and current, rural third world tribes, humans have lived in small communities, interdependent with each person in the tribe.